Dip into the best skillet French toast recipe.

 This challah French toast isn’t messing around.
 It’s rich, lightly sweet, and absolutely perfect.

-The Importance of a Good, Day-Old Challah Bread
+What type of bread is best for French toast?: The Importance of Day-Old Challah Bread

-Challah is a braided white bread enriched with eggs, oil, and a bit of sugar or other sweetener, such as honey.
-This creates a soft, rich-but-light bread.
+Challah bread is a braided white bread enriched with eggs, oil, and a bit of sugar or other sweetener, such as honey.
+This enrichment creates a soft, rich-but-light bread.

 This recipe calls for day-old challah.
 You want to use day old instead of fresh bread because it will become a little more firm and dry.
 This allows the bread to absorb the custard without becoming too delicate or mushy.